hipe/tmx/lib/skylab/parse/doc/issues/001-the-top-narrative.md

      to associate a particular value for this parse is meaningless, all that matters is whether or not the parse succeeded for this particular function.)

+## node :[#.A]: a jargon glossary

+  + "head token": whatever token is at the front of the token stream at that moment; specifically when a parsing agent is not in the middle of parsing from it.